-Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Cease abstraction if flow in Waitara is ≤ 5000 L/s Council to notify if Waitara flow is less than threshold Yes 2.
+Pu Purpose: To discharge up to 7,787L/s of water from the Motukawa HEP into the Makara Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Cease abstraction if flow in Waitara is \leq 5000L/s Council to notify if Waitara flow is less than threshold N/A 2.
 Install and operate measuring device to measure discharge of water to Makara St and forward to Council Receipt and review of Company data every three months Yes 3.
-Install, maintain & monitor elver passage facility within 6 months of granting of consent Installed in 2001-2002 monitoring year; Inspections; receipt and review of Company data Yes 5.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3) 6.
-Optional change/cancellation of conditions by consent holder Not exercised N/A 7.
-Optional review provision re environmental effects No review undertaken N/A verall assessment of environmental perf formance and compliance in respect of this High - rerall assessment of administrative perf ormance in respect of this consent High
+Install, maintain and monitor elver passage facility within 6 months of granting of consent Installed in 2001/02 monitoring year; Inspections; receipt and review of Company data Yes 4.
+Meeting with stakeholders Meeting conducted when required Yes (refer to section 2.3) 5.
+Optional change/cancellation of conditions by consent holder Not exercised N/A 6.
+Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent High ٥v Overall assessment of administrative performance in respect of this consent High

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To dam the Mako Stream to form Lake Ratapiko Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Within 6 months of granting consent, provide a SEED review Received in 2002 Yes 2.
-Maintain & operate a safe dam Yes 3.
-Place & maintain structure on top of lowered spillway crest to increase lake storage Upgrade in 2003-2004 with spring tip flashboard Yes 4.
+Maintain and operate a safe dam Yes 3.
+Place and maintain structure on top of lowered spillway crest to increase lake storage Upgrade in 2003/04 with spring tip flashboard Yes 4.
 Manage structure in condition 4 and lake level so as to avoid flooding of farmland Receipt and review of Company data every three months Yes 5.
-Minimum lake water level of 194 m a.s.l. except during maintenance Receipt and review of Company data every three months Yes 6.
-Maximum lake water level of 198.7 m a.s.l.
-Receipt and review of Company data every three months Yes 7.
-Install, maintain & monitor elver /eel passage facility over spillway within 6 months of granting of consent Inspections Installed in 2003-2004; Delays approved by Council Yes 8.
+Minimum lake water level of 194masl except during maintenance Receipt and review of Company data every three months Yes 6.
+Maximum lake water level of 198.7masl Receipt and review of Company data every three months Yes Install, maintain and monitor elver /eel passage facility over spillway within 6 months of granting of consent Inspections Installed in 2003/04; Delays approved by Council Yes 8.
 Install and operate measuring device to measure lake water level and forward to Council Receipt and review of Company data every three months Yes 9.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3) 10.
+Meeting with stakeholders Meeting conducted when required Yes (refer to section 2.3) 10.
 Optional change/cancellation of conditions by consent holder Not exercised N/A 11.
-Optional review provision re environmental effects No review undertaken N/A erall assessment of environmental perf formance and compliance in respect of this High erall assessment of administrative perfo ormance in respect of this consent High
+Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performa Overall assessment of administrative performa High High 1 -